fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

   are part of ``K_0`` as well.
 Thus, a closed subset of a simplicial complex is a simplicial complex in its own right.

-In ConleyDynamics it is easy to generate a simplicial complex.
+In `ConleyDynamics.jl` it is easy to generate a simplicial complex.
 This requires two
 objects:

 - The vertices are described by a vector `labels` of string labels